benwilcock/spring-cloud-contracts/cdc-microservice/README.md

   }
   ```

-  This class is used to setup the programmeable Mock for testing the controller.
+  You could run into difficulties if you don't provide a base class, or if this class is in the wrong place, or if it has the wrong name, or if it's mixed in with other classes.
+I'll tell you how to check everything is working later.

 ### Setup the Contracts

 Once the project is setup, it's time to add some contracts.
 The service contracts are located in the folder `src/test/resources/contracts`.
-They are Groovy documents that look similar to this:-
+These contracts are simple 'Groovy' documents that look similar to this:-

 ```groovy
 package contracts